samliu/dotfiles/README.md

 ###Preferred Method
-  I prefer to install my ruby/rubygems via rvm (http://rvm.beginrescueend.com) If you would like to do this also, go ahead and do
+  I prefer to install my ruby/rubygems via rvm (http://rvm.beginrescueend.com) If you would like to do this also, go ahead and do:

   * sudo port install rvm
   * rvm install 1.9.2
   * rvm gemset create mydefault